noglitchyo/dealdoh/README.md

 ![Scrutinizer code quality (GitHub/Bitbucket)](https://img.shields.io/scrutinizer/quality/g/noglitchyo/dealdoh.svg)
 ![Packagist](https://img.shields.io/packagist/l/noglitchyo/dealdoh.svg)

+## Description

+Dealdoh can be use in different manners and for different purposes:
+- as a middleware in a web server and acts as a DNS proxy
+- as a client, using the provided command-line client to make DNS queries
+- as a low-level abstraction layer for development around DNS.

 ## Features

-Dealdoh go a little beyond what a simple proxy should do:
+- [x] Create and forward DNS messages in different format to different type of upstreams.

-- [x] Can use multiple upstreams at once and it provides a fallback mechanism.
+- [x] Use a pool of DNS upstreams to send queries with a fallback mechanism.
-- [x] Can use different DNS protocol: RFC-1035 (TCP/UDP), RFC-8484 (DoH)
+- [x] Use different DNS protocol: RFC-1035 (TCP/UDP), RFC-8484 (DoH), Google DoH API.
-- [x] Attempt to provide a DNS abstraction layer to allow easy development on top of it.
+- [x] Provide a DNS low-level abstraction layer for DNS development.
-- [x] Google DOH API client (https://developers.google.com/speed/public-dns/docs/dns-over-https)
-- [x] Make DNS query from the command-line
+- [x] Make DNS query from the command-line and provide results in JSON

 ## Roadmap